-Federal law requires that every student who receives Title IV funds (Stafford subsidized and unsubsidized, Grad PLUS loans) must complete an Entrance counseling session prior to receiving a refund.
-In addition, Federal law requires that every student who received Title IV funds (Stafford subsidized and unsubsidized, Grad PLUS, Perkins) and/or Title VII funds (LDS and Primary Care Loan) must attend an exit interview prior to leaving the School of Medicine.
+Federal law requires that every student who receives Title IV funds (Federal Direct Unsubsidized, Stafford and or Grad PLUS loans) must complete an Entrance counseling session prior to receiving a reimbursement.
+In addition, Federal law requires that every student who received Title IV funds (Federal Direct, Unsubsidized, and Grad PLUS, Perkins Loans) and/or Title VII funds (LDS and Primary Care Loan) must attend an exit interview prior to leaving the School of Medicine.
 The amount of loans, outstanding terms and plans of repayment, deferment, and student responsibilities will be discussed by a representative of the school.

-Detailed financial aid information including the definition of satisfactory academic progress for financial aid, methods of disbursements and repayment schedules for loans, can be obtained from the Admissions/Student Fiscal Affairs website.
+Detailed financial aid information including the definition of satisfactory academic progress for financial aid, and methods of disbursements, can be obtained from Financial Aid and Services link on the MSM website.